metatensor/metatensor/docs/src/learn/index.rst

 One important target application for the metatensor data format is its usage in machine learning models.
-This submodule contains building blocks and utilities that facilitate the construction and training of such models.
+This submodule contains building blocks and utilities that facilitate the construction and training of such models, for both the standard and TorchScript backends of metatensor.

+This part of the code is still in it's early days, and will be improved as we go!

 .. grid::

     .. grid-item-card:: |Python-16x16| API reference
-        :link: learn-api-reference
+        :link: python-api-learn
         :link-type: ref
         :columns: 12 12 6 6
         :margin: 0 3 0 0